 Proposition 5a: Employee-founded firms have higher survival rates than academic or user founded firms.
-Proposition 5b: Academic and user founded firms are more likely to capture value through alliances or acquisitions, relative to employee founded firms.
+Proposition 5b: Academic and user founded firms are more likely to capture value through acquisition as an exit strategy, relative to employee founded firms.

 Proposition 5c: As industries evolve, academic and user founded firms experience a decrease in the likelihood of survival and an increase in the likelihood of acquisition as an exit strategy.